RRMoelker/quote-engine/README.md

 # Design decisions

 * All commands in the documentation should run on any unix system and are tested on mac OS.
-* Using latest Python version because there are no library or organisational dependencies holding it back.
+* Using the latest Python version because there are no library or organisational dependencies holding it back.
+* Using Poetry for package management to easily pin versions

 # Log

+* `django-admin startproject webservice .`
 * `poetry init --name quote-web-service`
 * Setup virtualenv `virtualenv -p $(pyenv which python3) .venv`
 * Installed latest python 3.12.1